xcontcom/billiard-fractals/docs/article.md

 ---

 The article’s header image corresponds to the 233×377 pattern.
-Its structure can be directly compared with the earlier 13×21 case, highlighting recursive properties.
+Its structure can be directly compared with the earlier 13×21 case.

 ---